Page cover

 Whether or not this product passed the quality control check.
 Select from the drop-down menu.

-This field will only show if Quality Control Check is enabled in Order Settings.
+This field will only show if Managing Inventory is enabled in Order Settings.

 Temperature Check (refrigerated or frozen products only)